tadeaspaule/tadeaspaule.github.io/content/posts/hc1-landmass-generation.md

 A brief look at how "flooding" works:

-1. create a list `all_pos`, initially containing the flooding's origin point
+1. create a list `all_pos`, initially containing the origin point
 2. create a list `pos`, initially also containing the origin point
 3. create a new list, `new_pos`, initially empty
 4. go through elements in `pos`, and look at each element's neighboring tiles